jkccoker/Murine_PDAC_RNAseq/README.md

 ## Murine_PDAC_RNAseq
 Quality control, alignment, and quantification of murine PDAC RNA-seq data

-RNAseq_PDACtumor_Github.docx contains bash code for RNA-seq analysis.
+RNAseq_PDACtumor_Github.docx contains the bash scripts for RNA-seq analysis.

-Each .genes.results file is the quantified RNA-seq alignment output for one sample.
+RSEM_quant_results_part1.zip and RSEM_quant_results_part2.zip contain the quantified RNA-seq alignment output for the samples (the .genes.results files from RSEM).
 Sample metadata is in metadata_samples.csv

 DESeq2_PDACtumor_Github.r contains the R code for DESeq2 differential expression analysis of the .genes.results files